 Animal size is not the only variable to think about here.
 For example, some small dogs such as terriers are very active—they require a great deal of exercise to be calm and often bark at any noise.
 On the other hand, some big dogs are quite content to lie on a couch all day.

-Animals are not solitary beings.
-They are genetically taught to be part of a pack or group.
-You are becoming their pack now.
-They want to know they belong and are accepted into the family pack.
-When they are required to spend large amounts of time alone or kenneled, they feel banished from their pack; in the pack banished animals don’t survive.
-The perceived banishment can lead to behavior problems.
+Animals are social beings.
+Dogs are genetically taught to be part of a pack or group and they want to know they belong and are accepted into the family pack.
+Cats, while solitary animals by nature, are able to form very close bonds with people and come to rely on the companionship of humans.
 BRHA policy requires that an animal become an integral part of your lives and not left outside full-time or tethered.

 All adoption fees allow us to continue our work to save animals and place them into their ‘forever homes.’
 Ongoing expenses for each animal include vaccinations, spaying/neutering, medical staff care, training … and even heat and water bills for the shelter.
 Staff provide ongoing supportive care, training, and socialization for animals who don’t always come to us problem free.
 They need love, good food, support and yes, play to thrive.
 Our staff provides the continuity to keep all programs running including support and coordination for our volunteers.